Learning Fourier series with parametrized quantum circuits: Prior work

 \section{Prior work}

 Investigating the model complexity of PQCs is a topic of active research.
 There are different angles and approaches one can take here.
-One important and active research field links model complexity to the generalization behavior \cite{chen2021expressibility, Abbas2021, du2022efficient, bu2022,Caro2022outofdistribution,Caro2022, haug2023}, with only some works involving data re-upload to obtain generalization bounds depending on the data re-upload encoding scheme (see, for example, \cite{caro2021}).
-Interestingly, \cite{peters2022} demonstrates that, depending on the number of training samples, generalization is possible despite overfitting to training data.
-Furthermore, \cite{gil2023} recently questioned the applicability of uniform generalization bounds by constructing a randomized supervised learning example which reveals the memorization capability of PQCs.
-More work exist which investigate a model's complexity by assessing its capacity to memorize random data.
-Ref. \cite{wright2020capacity} compares the memorization capacity of quantum neural networks with classical neural networks based on the information-theoretic ideas introduced in \cite{mackay2003} for classical perceptrons and generalized to neural networks in \cite{friedland2018}.
-This notion got extended to storing quantum states in \cite{lewenstein2021storage}.
+One important and active research field links model complexity to the generalization behavior~\cite{chen2021expressibility, Abbas2021, du2022efficient, bu2022,Caro2022outofdistribution,Caro2022, haug2023}, with only some works involving data reupload to obtain generalization bounds depending on the data reupload encoding scheme (see, for example, Ref.~\cite{caro2021}).
+Interestingly, Ref.~\cite{peters2022} demonstrates that, depending on the number of training samples, generalization is possible despite overfitting to training data.
+Furthermore, Ref.~\cite{gil2023} recently questioned the applicability of uniform generalization bounds by constructing a randomized supervised learning example, which reveals the memorization capability of PQCs.
+More work exists which investigates a model's complexity by assessing its capacity to memorize random data.
+Reference~\cite{wright2020capacity} compares the memorization capacity of quantum neural networks with classical neural networks based on the information-theoretic ideas introduced in Ref.~\cite{mackay2003} for classical perceptrons and generalized to neural networks in Ref.~\cite{friedland2018}.
+This notion got extended to storing quantum states in~\cite{lewenstein2021storage}.